ChrisYoxall/google.cloud.play/Terraform/README.md

 ## Terraform Authentication

-Login by doing 'gcloud auth application-default login' which will write application credentials to a well-known location.
-Refer to the documentation at https://cloud.google.com/docs/authentication/application-default-credentials Note that these credentials are different to gcloud credentials.
-Refer https://cloud.google.com/docs/authentication/provide-credentials-adc  Once logged in Terraform will use those credentials.
+Login by doing 'gcloud auth application-default login' which will write application credentials to a well-known location which will then be used by Terraform (well - the Gogle Terraform provider I guess).
+Note that this is different to logging into the gcloud CLI.
+Refer to the documentation at https://cloud.google.com/docs/authentication/application-default-credentials that explains Application Default Credentials.

-Can also (I think) create a service account using the guidelines found at https://developer.hashicorp.com/terraform/tutorials/gcp-get-started/build-the-google-cloud
+Another method to authenticate is to create a service account.
+Using the instructions at https://developer.hashicorp.com/terraform/tutorials/gcp-get-started/build-the-google-cloud the process is to:

 - Go to https://console.cloud.google.com
 - Select 'IAM & Admin'